-The resurrection of characters that have died can be a dramatic game changer that enhances your story, however, if used too easily and without careful construction, it can have the opposite effect.
+The resurrection of characters that have died can be a dramatic game changer that enhances your story; however, if used too easily and without careful construction, it can have the opposite effect.
 Your audience can be left feeling like all the tension has been sapped away because if characters die it doesn’t really mean anything.
+I’ll be explaining why it can be a problem, but techniques you can use to make it work for you.

 Killing Your Characters